Doctor of Nursing Practice

 - Faculty mentor guides student through capstone project identification, project planning, implementation and evaluation.

-- Selection of capstone project committee in spring of Year One.
+- Selection of capstone project committee in summer of Year One

-- Selection of capstone project topic in spring of Year One.
+- Selection of capstone project topic in summer of Year One

-- Written proposal of capstone project submitted to the committee by fall of Year Two.
+- Written proposal of capstone project submitted to the committee by spring of Year Two

 - Completion and successful presentation and defense of the Capstone Project and comprehensive exam.

 - Fulfillment of residency requirements that may be met by continuous enrollment of: